-The term conflict of interest, as applied to a public official1 of the City of Saint Paul, covers all situations in which the personal interests2 of the official involved are or may be in conflict with,
+The term conflict of interest, as applied to a public official of the City of Saint Paul, covers all situations in which the personal interests of the official involved are or may be in

-We believe that the term "officer," for the purpose of the statute, would at the very least include the listing of officials in section 24.03(B)(1)(d) of the Administrative Code (even though that definition relates to disclosure and not conflict), as well as any official whose City job requires him or her to make or recommend major decisions regarding the expenditure of public money (see Minn.
-Stat. §10A.01, subd.
+We believe that the term "officer," for the purpose of the statute, would at the very least include the listing of officials in section 24.03(B)(1) of the Administrative Code (even though that definition relates to disclosure and not conflict), as well as any official whose City job requires him or her to make or recommend major decisions regarding the expenditure of public money (see Minn.
+Stat. § 10A.01, subd.
 22).
 Other City personnel might also be determined to be officers on a case by case basis.
 Key factors would include the legal authority by which the position was created, whether an oath is required, the degree of discretion in the position, and the apparent authority to commit the City or act on its behalf.

-2Such personal interests may include personal political views, social philosophy, agreement with the views or interests of private business entities, agreement with the views or interests of charitable or nonprofit entities, the personal financial interests of the official or close friend or relative, and so on.
-In most cases, if the official's personal interest is financial or pecuniary, or relates to the financial interest of someone the official has an obligation to support, then the law places restrictions on the freedom of the official to act in a way that furthers his or
+Such personal interests may include personal political views, social philosophy, agreement with the views or interests of private business entities, agreement with the views or interests of charitable or nonprofit entities, the personal financial interests of the official or close friend or relative, and so on.
+In most cases, if the official's personal interest is financial or pecuniary, or relates to the financial interest of someone the official has an obligation to support,

-1This includes for this memo the Mayor, Councilmembers, and department and office heads.
+&lt;sup>1This includes for this memo the Mayor, Councilmembers, and department and office heads.
 It may also for specific statutes or ordinances be broadened to include other officials and/or employees.
 For example, the disclosure requirements in section 24.03 of the Administrative Code apply to specified public officials, including mayoral and council aides, and assistants and deputies in various offices and departments as listed in that section.
 The statutory prohibition in Minn.
-Stat. §471.87 applies to "public officers" who are authorized to take part in making contracts, sales or leases.
+Stat. § 471.87 applies to "public officers" who are authorized to take part in making contracts, sales or leases.
 The statute does not define who are officers, and whether there is a distinction between officers and employees.
 Various Attorney General Opinions have concluded, for example, that an attorney employed by a port authority, a village clerk and a bookkeeper were not public officers, but that the term covers both elected and non-elected officers.
 There is a common law distinction between officers and employees.
-See, e.g., McQuillin, Municipal Corporations, §12.30; and Oehler v.
+See, e.g., McQuillin, Municipal Corporations, §12.59; and Oehler v.
 City of Saint Paul, 174 Minn.
 410, 219 N.W.
 760, 763 (1928).
 In our opinion that distinction applies to Minn.
-Stat. §471.87.
+Stat. § 471.87.

-adverse to, or different from, what is in the best interests of the City and its citizens, whether expressed in official policy (such as ordinances or resolutions) or not.
+conflict with, adverse to, or different from, what is in the best interests of the City and its citizens, whether expressed in official policy (such as ordinances or resolutions) or not.